-In subfamily B (Figure S2e), E. dispar possesses considerably fewer genes than the other three species, as it is the only species whose genes have not been subject to expansion.
-The E. moshkovskii gene expansion is significantly more diverse (p-value < 0.001) but relatively closely related to the E. histolytica expansion, being part of the same clade.
-Conversely, the expanded E. invadens genes are more varied than both the E. moshkovskii sequences (p-value < 0.001) and the E. histolytica sequences (p-value < 0.001) and have expanded in an independent event.
-As was seen in subfamily A, E. invadens appears to possess a larger, more variable set of cysteine proteases than the other three species.
-Comparatively, in subfamily C (Figure S2f), there are fewer E. invadens genes than there are of the other three species.
+In subfamily B (supplementary fig. S2e, Supplementary Material online), E. dispar possesses considerably fewer genes than the other three species, as it is the only species whose genes have not been subject to expansion.
+The E. moshkovskii gene expansion is significantly more diverse (P-value < 0.001) but relatively closely related to the E. histolytica expansion, being part of the same clade.
+Conversely, the expanded E. invadens genes are more varied than both the E. moshkovskii sequences (P-value < 0.001) and the E. histolytica sequences (P-value < 0.001) and have expanded in an independent event.
+As was seen in subfamily A. E. invadens appears to possess a larger, more variable set of cysteine proteases than the other three species.
+Comparatively, in subfamily C (supplementary fig. S2f, Supplementary Material online), there are fewer E. invadens genes than there are of the other three species.
 This is due to a large clade consisting mostly of very similar sequences across those three species (mean branch length: 0.266321; s = 0.351707).

 The relative paucity of E. dispar cysteine protease sequences (33 CDSs, compared with 42 in E. histolytica, 51 in E. invadens, and 46 in E. moshkovskii) suggests a diminished requirement for these proteins, as was the case with the Gal/GalNAc lectins, above.
-Taken alongside the fact that E. dispar is the only one of the four species to have a pseudogenised orthologue of the important CP-A5 gene (Bruchhaus et al. 1996; Ankri et al. 1999), it appears that E. dispar has experienced a general reduction in a family of genes which are known to be involved in host invasion as well as having generalised proteolytic abilities.
-This reduction is likely to be at least partly responsible for its apparently reduced impact upon host cells, which has long been recognised in the literature (Diamond & Clark 1993).
-Conversely, the large number of cysteine proteases in E. moshkovskii is consistent with studies that suggest E. moshkovskii is capable of causing symptomatic infection in humans (Shimokawa et al. 2012; Fotedar et al. 2008).
-E. invadens also appears to require a variety of cysteine proteases further supporting the theory that E. invadens requires a greater diversity of virulence factors to allow it to effectively parasitise its wide range of hosts.
+Taken alongside the fact that E. dispar is the only one of the four species to have a pseudogenized ortholog of the important CP-A5 gene (Bruchhaus et al. 1996; Ankri et al. 1999), it appears that E. dispar has experienced a general reduction in a family of genes which are known to be involved in host invasion as well as having generalized proteolytic abilities.
+This reduction is likely to be at least partly responsible for its apparently reduced impact upon host cells, which has long been recognized in the literature (Diamond and Clark 1993).
+Conversely, the large number of cysteine proteases in E. moshkovskii is consistent with studies that suggest E. moshkovskii is capable of causing symptomatic infection in humans (Fotedar et al. 2008; Shimokawa et al. 2012).
+Entamoeba invadens also appears to require a variety of cysteine proteases further supporting the theory that E. invadens requires a greater diversity of virulence factors to allow it to effectively parasitize its wide range of hosts.

-Intra-species diversity in E. moshkovskii relative to E. histolytica
+Intraspecies Diversity in E. moshkovskii Relative to E. histolytica

 We investigated genomic diversity between strains of E. moshkovskii and E. histolytica.
-This required non-reference strains, which were unavailable for E. dispar and E. invadens, so these species could not be compared here.
-Reference strains were resequenced using Illumina sequencing and reads were mapped to their respective genomes (Table S1).
-Existing bases at high quality homozygous positions were replaced with the newly called nucleotides to generate updated and improved reference sequences.
-Reads from non-reference strains were mapped to these updated reference genomes and SNPs were called within them (Table 4).
-Every strain except E. histolytica strain PVF was sequenced and mapped to a coverage depth higher than 35x, the average necessary to reliably detect 95% of SNPs in a genetic sequence (Ajay et al. 2011; Sims et al. 2014).
-The non-reference E. moshkovskii strains mapped to coverage depths equivalent to, or higher than, those achieved with the E. histolytica strains sequenced on the Illumina platform.
+This required nonreference strains, which were unavailable for E. dispar and E. invadens, so these species could not be compared here.
+Reference strains were resequenced using Illumina sequencing, and reads were mapped to their respective genomes (supplementary table S1, Supplementary Material online).
+Existing bases at high-quality homozygous positions were replaced with the newly called nucleotides to generate updated and improved reference sequences.
+Reads from nonreference strains were mapped to these updated reference genomes and SNPs were called within them (table 4).
+Every strain except E. histolytica strain PVF was sequenced and mapped to a coverage depth higher than $35\times$, the average necessary to reliably detect 95% of SNPs in a genetic sequence (Ajay et al. 2011; Sims et al. 2014).
+The nonreference E. moshkovskii strains mapped to coverage depths equivalent to, or higher than, those achieved with the E. histolytica strains sequenced on the Illumina platform.